ipran/Howdy-Imgur/README.md

 1. Clone the repository, "https://github.com/ipran/Howdy-Imgur" , from a Mac OS
 2. Go inside the project folder, and open "Howdy Imgur.xcworkspace"
 3. It will open the Xcode with Howdy Imgur project
-4. If the Xcode display nothing or showing some error message, go to terminal and cd to project folder and type "pod install", this will install the third party libraries.
+4. If the Xcode display nothing or showing some error message, go to terminal and cd to project folder and type "pod install", this will install the third party libraries(Only one thrid party library is used for this app - Kingfisher).
 5. Open "Howdy Imgur.xcworkspace" again from the project folder and click run button.